 There is no restriction on traveling, exercise, climbing stairs, swimming etc.

-What is Difficult IUI (Artificial Insemination)?
+What is Difficult in IUI treatment (Artificial Insemination)?

 VIDEO: Endometrial contractions seen in USG.
-These may be seen in cases of difficult IUI (Artificial insemination) and may hamper the result.
+These may be seen in cases of difficult IUI procedure (Artificial insemination) and may hamper the result.

 Empty Bladder and Acutely Anteverted Uterus